JuanPabloDiaz/chart.js/readme.md

 [chart](https://chart.jpdiaz.dev) is licensed under the MIT License.

-I hope you enjoy using the recharts repo!
+I hope you enjoy using the chart repo!

 <!-- ACKNOWLEDGMENTS -->